Priscillalala/DesolateReef/README.md

 <img src="https://github.com/Priscillalala/DesolateReef/blob/master/thunderstore/preview2.png?raw=true" alt="Stage Preview #2">

 ## Contact
 Desolate Reef is a reskinned Void Locus, so mods that affect Void Locus will likely affect Desolate Reef too.
-Please be aware of mod interaction, and report any critical conflicts to me and/or the mod authors.
+Please report any critical conflicts to me and/or the mod authors.

 You can find me in the [Spikestrip Modding Server](https://discord.gg/me7P53smzk) @Groove_Salad
 #